jameskimmel/InvoiceNinja-V5-on-Ubuntu/installation.md

 Since InvoiceNinja v5.9.0, at least PHP 8.2 is needed.

 We need to add Ondrej PHP Package to get a newer PHP Version.
-PHP 8.3.7 is the current version for June 2024, but Invoice Ninja currently supports 8.2 So we will go with 8.2 for now.
+PHP 8.3.7 is the current version for June 2024.
+Invoice Ninja currently supports 8.2

 ```bash